Saint Petersburg–Moscow railway: Major stations

-There are many more sleeper trains.
-International trains to nearby countries such as Finland and Estonia use this line.

-The line runs only an absolutely unavoidable minimum of freight trains.
-However, with only one track in each direction (with the exception Moscow to Zelenograd, which has three tracks), expresses are often delayed by slower local commuter trains.
-Introduction of Sapsan service saw massive changes in suburban train timetables with some trains now having long stops at passing loops to allow overtaking and others cancelled, causing resentment in towns and settlements along the line.

-A fourth track between Moscow and Zelenograd is under construction, and there are plans to extend the third track beyond Zelenograd to Tver.

 Incidents

 On 16 August 1988, 31 people were killed when the Avrora derailed while traveling at high speed on a stretch of defective track near Bologoye.

 2007 explosion

 On 13 August 2007 an intercity passenger train to St Petersburg from Moscow derailed shortly before reaching Malaya Vishera after a bomb explosion.
 There were 30 injuries and no deaths, and railway traffic was blocked in both directions for a few days.
 Two men from the Ingushetia region of North Caucasus, Salambek Dzakhkiyev and Maksharip Khidriyev, were charged in relation to this incident.
 They were acquitted in January 2010 on the terrorism charge, but sentenced to prison terms on related charges.
 The court decided they delivered the explosives to the person who actually planted them, the leader of the terrorist cell, Pavel Kosolapov, at large at time of the trial, but were not aware how it was going to get used.
 Dzakhkiyev and his defense lawyer, Magomed Razakov, were also convicted of trying to bribe the investigator.
 Dzakhkiyev was sentenced to ten years' imprisonment, Khidriyev four years, Razakov two years two months.
 The acquittal was upheld by the Supreme Court in March 2010.